sarthchoudhary/ArGCAT/README.md

     - Channelwise concatenation of events from several runs
     - Performs histogramming on fit parameters, applies cut, and fits gaussian to the resultant histogram.
     - Makes Fingerplots from concatenated fit catalogues.
 The instructions for generating finger plots will be provided in a separate document.
+    - Also, calculates the SPE charge and SNR from the data.

+    - **Special: self consistency of ARMA filter based approach**\
+        - We want to see if the pulses found using calculate_pulse_param.py with a specific set of ARMA parameters would yield back the same set of ARMA parameters.
+        1. keep the argset.ini at default values of ARMA filter.
+        1. run the calculate_pulse_param.py script
+        1. process the fit_catalogue with histogram_pulse_param.ipynb.
+Fine tune the fitter and find the optimum value of pulse parameters.
+        1. Use these parameter in argset.ini (sigma and tau should be multiplied by 4 ns)
+        1. run the calculate_pulse_param.py script again
+        1. process the fit_catalogue with histogram_pulse_param.ipynb.
+Fine tune the fitter and find the optimum value of pulse parameters.
+        1. verify that parameters found in previous step are similar to parameters in step 3.

 **Catalogue:**\
 The eventwise data products are catalogued in form of pandas DataFrames.
 I call these catalogues.
 The catalogue for all channels are packaged together as a python dict and written to disk as pickle file.\